 Creating PDF files from your WordPress posts and pages provides an effective way to repurpose your content.
 You can engage your subscribers by offering them giveaways, e.g how-to guides, case studies, and checklists.
-They can access and download these files easily.
+They are able to access and download these files easily.

 While WordPress doesn’t support exporting posts and pages to the portable document format by default, there are various plugins available in the WordPress repository to help you resolve this problem.
 It’s not easy to narrow them down and pick the right one for your website.

 In this article, we’re going to walk you through the top 5 plugins to automatically create PDF files from WordPress posts and pages.
 Their main features along with pros and cons will be brought to the table.

 - WP Advanced PDF

 Watermark WordPress Files allows you to export WordPress posts to PDFs with just a single click.
 So all you need to do include installing and activating the plugin, opening an existing page or post, then hitting the “Export this post to PDF” button right in the edit screen.

 On the Settings page, you can enable the feature “Show page number on footer” which proves useful when your content is very long.
 The plugin permits you to customize PDF headers and footers as well.
 You can display your company names or a copyright notice there.

 Secret Side Door

 Secret Google Search Tactic That Will Skyrocket Your Sales, Connect You to the Perfect Partners, Influencers & Affiliates and Send Your Google Rankings Soaring!
 FREE when you sign up for Digital Creators Edge, a free newsletter for Digital Creators who wish to take their business to the next level.